RockitBootcamp/Student-Resources/JavaScript/13 AMD/README.md

 The name of the module is automatically determined based on the filename in which it is defined.
 So for example, if this file is in `js/modules/dropdown.js` in your project, the module will be internally referenced as "dropdown".

-The code inside the module definition will handed off to any part of your application that requires it in using the `require()` function.
+The code inside the module definition will be handed off to any part of your application that requires it in using the `require()` function.
 Your module definition **must** `return` whatever you want to export.

 A module that returns nothing is meaningless and not useful.

-Here's an example multiplication module:
+Here's an example multiplication module (multiply.js):

 ```js
 define(function () {